dell/terraform-provider-redfish/README.md

   * [User Account](docs/resources/user_account.md)
   * [Virtual Media](docs/resources/virtual_media.md)

-## Installation and execution of Terraform Provider for Dell RedFish
+## Installation and execution of Terraform Provider for RedFish
 The installation and execution steps of Terraform Provider for Dell RedFish can be found [here](about/INSTALLATION.md).

 ## Releasing, Maintenance and Deprecation

-Terraform Provider for Dell Technnologies RedFish follows [Semantic Versioning](https://semver.org/).
+Terraform Provider for RedFish follows [Semantic Versioning](https://semver.org/).

 New versions will be release regularly if significant changes (bug fix or new feature) are made in the provider.